Kapaya/live21/paper.md

 Vegemite [@lin2009] is a tool for end-user programming of web mashups.
 Like Joker, it allows users to perform demonstrations to extract data, but Vegemite only displays a table after all the demonstrations have been provided, which rules out interleaving extraction and augmentation.
 Vegemite does allow users to directly view and edit some of the logic generalized from demonstrations, but it only allows for editing augmentation logic, not extraction logic.
 The wrapper induction algorithm used in Joker is also very similar to Vegemite’s algorithm.

 Sifter [@huynh2006] is a tool that augments websites with advanced sorting and filtering functionality.
 It attempts to automatically detect items and fields on the website with a variety of heuristics.
 If these fail, it gives the user the option of demonstrating to correct some parts of the result.
 In contrast, Joker makes fewer assumptions about the structure of websites, by giving control to the user from the beginning of the process and displaying an editable synthesized program.
-We hypothesize that focusing on a tight feedback loop rather than automation may support a scraping process that offers more expressive power and extends to a greater variety of websites, but further user testing is required to validate this hypothesis.
-Of course, better heuristics could benefit our model as well; the ideal system would make good guesses while giving the user full understanding and control of the extraction process.

 ## End-user Web Scraping and Program Synthesis